-It is a phrase which is popularized early in the Drupal 8 development cycle.
+It is a phrase that is popularized early in the Drupal 8 development cycle.

 The idea being that PHP projects in general and Drupal, in particular, needed to get out of their silos.

-There are plenty of things that Drupal can learn from Symphony, Symphony can learn from Zend, Zend can learn from Drupal both in terms of technique and in just straight sharing code.
+There are plenty of things that Drupal can learn from Symfony, Symfony can learn from Zend, Zend can learn from Drupal both in terms of technique and in just straight sharing code.

 Every significant project is built with a composer.

-Which means that has access to the tens of thousands of libraries available through composer to just pull in and use.
+This means that it has access to the tens of thousands of libraries available through the composer to pull in and use.
 There is even a composer variant of Drupal that you can use to install Drupal using composer and then have access to every Drupal module, but also every composer package.

 And you just pulled it in just like you would any other composer package and start using it.

-Our team using composer on the projects and it's one the 10 reasons to work with us.
+Our team using the composer on the projects, and it's one of the 10 reasons to work with us.

-There is even a composer variant of WordPress that does the same thing.
-Which exposes those users to all of that available, tested and community supported code.
+Even a composer variant of WordPress does the same thing, which exposes those users to all of that available, tested, and community supported code.
 That then reduces work effort for everybody.

 Switching to Drupal 8 became easier

-If you already know Symfony or Zend or Laravel picking up Drupal 8 becomes a lot easier than in older versions.
+If you already know Symfony or Zend or Laravel picking up Drupal 8 becomes much easier than in older versions.
 This is less idiomatic.
 There is still stuff to learn, but it’s a much softer on-ramp to anyone who knows PHP already.
 Then it was in previous versions.

-Drupal has one of their most robust communities in PHP.
-And that’s something that we were able to then share with other projects and show our community building tools.
+Drupal has one of its most robust communities in PHP.
+And that’s something that we were able to share with other projects and show our community building tools.

-By using Symfony, by using Guzzle, by using various other projects like any collaborative project then it’s able to say – okay, here’s improvements we can commit back upstream, here’s a feedback we would have, here’s collaboration with those projects that benefits those projects upstream and therefore makes Drupal better as well as everyone else using those projects.
+By using Symfony, by using Guzzle, by using various other projects like any collaborative project, then it’s able to say – okay, here’s improvements we can commit back upstream, here’s the feedback we would have, here’s a collaboration with those projects that benefits those projects upstream and therefore makes Drupal better as well as everyone else using those projects.